 Hydromet gauges catch rain in a funnel and measure the volume of rain with a small device (a “tipping bucket”) at the bottom of the funnel.
 The volume of water measured by the tipping bucket is converted to an equivalent depth of rain falling over the surface of the funnel.
 The City of Austin rain gauges report rainfall in increments of 0.04 inches (1 millimeter).
 LCRA rain gauges report rainfall in increments of 0.01 inches.

 On the rainfall pages, what does "count" refer to?

 Counts accumulate over time at each gauge location until the count is reset.
-The count can be helpful in finding the amount of rainfall over a period of time by subtracting the count at the beginning of the time period from the count at the end of the time period.
+The Hydromet database uses the counts to calculate the amount of rainfall over various periods of time.

 What is "conductivity data" and "micromhos"?

-Follow Gauge Data Records under Useful Links on the Hydromet page to view the Conductivity Data Report.
+Select Gauge Data on the Hydromet page, then select “Conductivity” to view conductivity data at select locations.
 LCRA also displays conductivity and other water quality data on the LCRA Water Quality Data page.

 For questions about LCRA gauges or programs, contact LCRA through Ask LCRA.